 ‘But I can get myself added to the car’s annual policy…’

-If you’re planning a jaunt of your own any time soon and you think you’re going to be making use of someone else’s car or van, then choose short-term insurance.
-Even if it’s a last-minute thing, no need to worry.
-It’s never too late to get a quote.
+If you’re planning a jaunt of your own any time son and you think you’re going to be making use of someone else’s car, then choose short-term insurance.